dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 1. the app authors need to make some changes to get everything working again
 2. we put the app authors in a position where it's not possible for them to get everything working again

-Simply removing UI-specific types in `System.Reactive` v7 would be a type 2 change (because of [the need for things to work when we have indirect dependencies on multiple versions](#transitive-references-to-different-versions)).
+Simply removing UI-specific types completely in `System.Reactive` v7 would be a type 2 change (because of [the need for things to work when we have indirect dependencies on multiple versions](#transitive-references-to-different-versions)).

 We consider type 2 changes to be unacceptable unless [sufficient time has passed and sufficient warning was given](#minimum-acceptable-path-for-breaking-changes) (or a critical security concern makes it absolutely necessary).
-We consider all breaking changes undesirable, but would be open to type 1 changes on a shorter (e.g. 1-4 year) timescale if no better alternative exists.
+We consider all breaking changes undesirable, but would be open to type 1 changes on a shorter (e.g. 1-4 year, or shorter if the fix is trivial) timescale if no better alternative exists.

 #### Plug-in systems must work

 An earlier draft of this ADR stated that we must not re-introduce the problem in which host applications with a plug-in model can get into a state where plug-ins disagree about which exact DLLs are loaded for a particular version of Rx.
 That was before discovering that Rx 5.0 had already re-introduced it exactly this problem.
 So we now have the slightly less ambitious target of not making it any worse than it already is.

-It's worth re-iterating that this is a non-issue on .NET 6.0+ hosts.
+It's worth re-iterating that this is a non-issue on .NET 5.0+ hosts.
 Applications hosting plug-ins on those runtimes will use [`AssemblyLoadContext`](https://learn.microsoft.com/en-us/dotnet/core/dependency-loading/understanding-assemblyloadcontext), enabling each plug-in to make its own decisions about which components it uses.
 If plug-ins make conflicting decisions, it doesn't matter, because `AssemblyLoadContext` is designed to allow that.

 So we only need to consider .NET Framework.
 There have been two relevant changes since Rx.NET first started running into the problems that led to the current situation: